rickscode/DAISYCHAT-2/README.md

 13. You can then re-comment out the above imports they only importing once
 14. Enter client chat input

-### These words are intercepted are laid out in the "def process_input" function
+### These words are intercepted by the model for google searching topics in the "def process_input" function
 typing 'search', 'find', 'query', 'google' will trigger the google search return JSON data and DAISYCHAT-2 will interpret and summarize data then ask for more input

 ### Example User Imput